-Toys for Joy is an annual event, founded by Miles McPherson, the Senior Pastor of the Rock Church, founder of Miles Ahead and Author of Do Something!
+Toys for Joy is an annual event, founded by Miles McPherson, the Senior Pastor of the Rock Church, and Author of Do Something!
 Make Your Life Count.

 The Rock Church partners with schools, businesses and community organizations, as well as local churches to coordinate the Toys for Joy Christmas Event.
-Toys for Joy seeks to impact the lives of area children through providing a toy and food for their family combined in an event that ministers in both a practical and spiritual way.
-Over the past 17 years, Toys for Joy has served over 54,000 children and their families.
+Toys for Joy seeks to impact the lives of children by providing a toy and food for their family combined in an event that ministers in both a practical and spiritual way.
+Over the past 21 years, Toys for Joy has served over 152,000 children and their families.

-The Rock Church, known for its service to the community, annually gives out 10,000 toys and 60,000 pounds of food to our San Diego families working hard to make ends meet every day.
+The Rock Church, known for its service to the community, annually gives out 25,000 toys and nearly 80,000 pounds of food to our San Diego families working hard to make ends meet every day.

-The annual early Christmas event, Toys for Joy, is in its 18th year and has added two new locations, in addition to Lincoln High School, to serve nearly 20,000 children and adults .
-Last year, people waited in line as early as 6 PM the day before.
+The annual early Christmas event, Toys for Joy, celebrated it's 21st year in 2017 with four locations, across the county, serving over 22,000 children and adults.
+Last year, people waited in line as early as 12 PM the day before.
 Over the years, guests have endured rain and wind to ensure that their children will have presents for Christmas.

-“People in the community that we hold it in will stand in line for hours and hours, all day, to get a toy and they have their kid out there,” remarked Miles McPherson, founding pastor of The Rock Church and visionary behind the event.
-“Last year there were over 10,000 people standing in line and it was a slow walk.”
+"People in the community that we hold it in will stand in line for hours and hours, all day, to get a toy and they have their kid out there,” remarked Miles McPherson, founding pastor of The Rock Church and visionary behind the event.
+“There are thousands of people standing in line and it is a slow walk."

-The outreach event requires the help of more than 2,500 volunteers from several area churches who will help provide meals, clothing, and groceries to people in the community that come.
-Toys for Joy began more than a decade ago in partnership with Victory Outreach Church in San Diego.
-At that time, The Rock Church did not exist and it was Miles Ahead Ministry that spearheaded the event.
+The outreach event requires the help of over 5,500 volunteers from several area churches who will help provide meals, clothing, and groceries to people in the community that come.
+Toys for Joy began almost two decades ago in partnership with Victory Outreach Church in San Diego.
+At that time, The Rock Church did not exist, and it was Miles Ahead Ministry that spearheaded the event.